ibmdbanalytics/dashdb_analytic_tools/dashdblocal_notebooks/README.md

 3. Now add the following arguments when running the notebook container

-  `docker run -v /mnt/clusterfs/home/bluuser1/work:/home/jovyan/work -e NB_UID=5003 --user=root -e DASHDBUSER=bluuser1 -e DASHDBPASS=blupass1 -it --rm --net=host <image name>`
+  `docker run -v /mnt/clusterfs/home/bluuser1/work:/home/jovyan/work -e NB_UID=5003 --user=root -e DASHDBUSER=bluuser1 -e DASHDBPASS=blupass1 -it --rm --net=host dashdblocal_notebook`

   Notebooks are now stored in /mnt/clusterfs/home/bluuser1/work, which is inside the home folder of user bluuser1 in the dasdDB container.
 The directory is created if it does not exist.